tiagotrocoli/Mobile-Robot/README.md

-# Last Project of Mobile Robot from State Univ. of Campinas
+# Last Project of Mobile Robot of Computer Science Master's course

 Our final project desciption: